About the Bennis Scholars Program

 What is required to apply?

-Eligible applicants must submit the online application including a résumé/one-page list of academic and extra-/co-curricular activities, two essays responding to the given prompts, and completed interview availability sheet.
-A letter of support (preferably from a USC faculty member) is also required.
+Eligible applicants must submit the online application including a resume and three short-answer essays responding to the given prompts.
+A recommendation (preferably from a USC faculty member or administrator) is also required.

 How soon after I apply will I know if I’ve been selected for the Bennis Scholars Program?

-Following the application deadline in mid-February, eligible applicants will be contacted for an individual interview that will take place in early March, prior to Spring Break.
-Candidates will then be invited to participate in a final round, group interview in late March.
+Following the application deadline in February, eligible applicants will be contacted for an individual interview that will take place in March.
+Candidates invited to participate in the final round will have a group interview in late March.
 The final selection of Scholars will be determined at the conclusion of this interview process.
-The Scholars for Fall 2017 will be announced by early April.
+The fifth cohort of Scholars will be announced in April.

 Can I participate in the Bennis Scholars Program if I plan to study abroad in my junior or senior year?

-Students joining the Bennis Scholars Program are expected to be enrolled on-campus for their first semester in the program (Fall 2017).
-Requests will be reviewed on a case-by-case basis for Bennis Scholars to study abroad in the Spring of junior year or the Fall of senior year.
-Continuing Bennis Scholars who spend a semester abroad may be asked to participate in Bennis Scholars Program experiences remotely via online discussions and recommended activities while in the overseas location which would further the scholar’s progress and development in the program.
+Students joining the Bennis Scholars Program are expected to be enrolled on-campus for their first semester in the program (fall 2020) as well as their final semester in the program (spring 2022).
+Requests will be reviewed on a case-by-case basis for Bennis Scholars to study abroad in the spring of junior year or the fall of senior year.
+Scholars who spend a semester abroad may be asked to participate in Bennis program experiences remotely via online discussions and/or recommended activities while abroad to further the scholar’s progress and development in the program.

 Can transfer students apply for the Bennis Scholars Program?

-Yes, provided that they expect to graduate in four or five semesters following the Spring 2017 term.
-Since the program requires two years of courses intended for the junior and senior year, applicants for 2017 must be graduating in Spring or Fall 2019.
+Yes, provided that they expect to graduate in four or five semesters following the spring 2020 term.
+Since the program requires two years of courses intended for the junior and senior year, applicants for Cohort 5 must be graduating in spring or fall 2022.

 Can graduate students apply for the Bennis Scholars Program?